-Table 1: Scenarios for the cases "true positive" and "false negative" and their frequency of occurrence
+Table 1: Scenarios for the cases "true positive" and "false negative" and their frequency of occurrence reliable.

-Table 1 demonstrates that the information fusion works reliable.
 The only case a hand is not detected is, if the user wears a protection glove.
 But there is no chance for the fusion, because non of the used sensors is providing an output signal different to the one stirred up by a peace of wood.